“Forgotten Hollywood”- A Happy Hallow’s Eve…

 Barbara Kent was a Canadian-born student, who won the Miss Hollywood Pageant in 1925, the same year she graduated from Hollywood High School.
 Universal Studios contracted the teen later that year.
 Her major film debut was impressive portraying a femme fetale opposite John Gilbert and Greta Garbo in Flesh and the Devil.
 She excelled in comedies playing opposite Harold Lloyd, Reginald Denny, Oliver Hardy, and Rex - the Wonder Horse!
 BARBARA KENT

-Her transition to talkies was seemless appearing in Feet First (again with Harold Lloyd), and the first sound version of Charles Dickens’ Oliver Twist in 1933.
+Her transition to talkies was seamless appearing in Feet First (again with Harold Lloyd), and the first sound version of Charles Dickens’ Oliver Twist in 1933.
 Ironically, she lost interest in continuing to act in motion pictures after she got married to a talent agent.

 Barbara Kent was 103.